AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 1.2 UDP Client (`UDPClient.java`)

-User input is transmitted over UDP from the UDP client to the server.
+- **UDPClient**:
+  The `UDPClient` class reads user-inputted text lines from the standard input and transmits them to the server as **UTF-8** encoded datagrams.
+When launching the client, the address and port of the server are entered as command-line parameters.

 - **Key Methods**:
   - Reads user input from the console.